material-components/material-components-web/packages/mdc-side-sheet/README.md

 ```

 > The main content of your page/app should reside in a `mdc-side-sheet-app-content` sibling element after the side sheet,
-> in order to adjust appropriately when the drawer opens and closes.
+> in order to adjust appropriately when the side sheet opens and closes.

 #### Usage with Top App Bar